-- 23. The definitions contained in the Glossary of CDM terms shall apply. - 24.
+- 29. The definitions contained in the Glossary of CDM terms shall apply. - 30.
 For the purpose of this methodology the following definitions apply: - (a) Existing facility a WEG facility that has been in operation for at least three years immediately prior to the start date of the project activity; - (b) Greenfield facility a WEG facility that is either a new construction or has less than three years of operational history immediately prior to the start date of the project activity.
 Additionally, if the production of an existing facility is increased or replaced then the increased or replaced capacity shall be treated as a Greenfield facility;

-- (c) Cogeneration the simultaneous production of electricity and useful thermal energy from a common fuel source; - (d) Element process the process of generation of thermal useful energy through fuel combustion or transfer of heat use of waste energy carrying medium in an equipment, which is then used in the unit process/chemical reactor.
+- (c) Cogeneration the simultaneous production of electricity and useful thermal energy from a common fuel source; - (d) Element process the process of generation of useful energy through fuel combustion or use of waste energy carrying medium in an equipment, which is then used in the unit process/chemical reactor.
 Examples of element processes are steam generation by a boiler and hot air generation by a furnace.
 Each element process should generate a single output (such as steam or hot air or hot oil).
 For each element process, energy efficiency is defined as the ratio between the useful energy (e.g. the enthalpy of the steam multiplied with the steam quantity) and the supplied energy to the element process (the net calorific values of the fuel(s) multiplied with the respective fuel quantity); - (e) Recipient facility the facility that receives useful energy generated using waste energy under the project activity from the waste energy generation facility.
-It may be the same as the waste energy generation facility; - (f) Reference waste energy generationg facility a reference waste energy generationg facility, identified following the guidelines in Appendix 1 Annex 1 of this methodology to determine the following for a Greenfield waste energy generation facility: (i) the use of waste energy in absence of CDM project activity; and (ii) the extent of the generation of waste energy in the absence of project activity.
-The identification of the reference waste energy generation facility should not consider facilities implemented as CDM project activities.
-If no such facility exists in the country, the reference facility should be identified through economic analysis as the most probable situation in the absence of project activity: - (g) Reference energy generation facility most plausible facility generating the useful energy that would be used by a Greenfield recipient facility, in absence of energy available from the proposed CDM project.
+It may be the same as the waste energy generation facility; - (f) Reference waste energy generation facility a reference waste energy generation facility, identified following the guidelines in appendix 1 of this methodology to determine the following for a Greenfield waste energy generation facility: (i) the use of waste energy in absence of CDM project activity; and (ii) the extent of the generation of waste energy in the absence of project activity.
+The identification of the reference waste energy generation facility should not consider facilities implemented as CDM project activities; - (g) Reference energy generation facility most plausible facility generating the useful energy that would be used by a Greenfield recipient facility, in absence of energy available from the proposed CDM project.
 The reference energy generation facility should be identified through economic analysis (including benchmark (e.g. IRR/NPV) analysis, cost-benefit analysis, or analysis of levelised cost of energy), subject to assessment of availability of such source.
 The reference energy generation facility should also be demonstrated to be commonly used in the relevant industry sector of the host country; - (h) Unit process a process that involves a single transformation of raw materials into products or intermediate materials, as a result of chemical reactions taking place.
 An example of a unit process is catalytic cracking.
-For the purpose of this methodology, there is no fuel fired in the unit process does not include the one with combustion, so as to separate it from element process; - (i) Waste energy energy contained in a residual stream from industrial processes in the form of heat, chemical energy or pressure, for which it can be demonstrated that it would have been wasted in the absence of the project activity.
+For the purpose of this methodology, there is no fuel fired in the unit process so as to separate it from element process; - (i) Waste energy energy contained in a residual stream from industrial processes in the form of heat, chemical energy or pressure, for which it can be demonstrated that it would have been wasted in the absence of the project activity.
 Examples of waste energy include the energy contained in gases flared or released into the atmosphere, the heat or pressure from a residual stream not recovered (i.e. wasted);